-The ISBI participates in a securities lending program with Deutsche Bank AG, New York Branch who acts as securities lending agent.
-Prior to June 22, 2015, the ISBI participated in a securities lending program with Credit Suisse AG, New York Branch, who acted as securities lending agent.
-Securities are loaned to brokers and, in return, the ISBI receives cash and non-cash collateral.
-All of the securities are eligible for the securities lending program.
-Collateral consists solely of cash and government securities having a fair value equal to or exceeding 102% of the value of the loaned securities (105% for non-U.S. securities).
+The ISBI participated in a securities lending program with Deutsche Bank AG, New York Branch as of June 30, 2018 who acts as securities lending agent.
+The ISBI is in the process of winding down this program and therefore, as of June 30, 2018 there were no outstanding loans or balances associated with any of the related financial statement accounts on the Statement of Net Position.
+Public markets securities are loaned to brokers and, in return, the ISBI receives cash and non-cash collateral.
+All of the public market securities were eligible for the securities lending program.
+Collateral consists solely of cash, government securities and certain equity securities having a fair value equal to or exceeding 102% of the value of the loaned securities (105% for non-U.S. securities).
 In the event of borrower default, Deutsche Bank AG, New York Branch provides the ISBI with counterparty default indemnification.
 Investments in the cash collateral account represent securities that were distributed to the ISBI in connection with the in-kind redemption of the ISBI's ownership in the State Street Bank and Trust Company Quality Funds for Short-Term Investment (Quality D).
 Deutsche Bank is not responsible for any losses with regards to these legacy investments.
 This arrangement subjects the ISBI to credit risk as the credit quality of these investments may decline over time.
-The credit risk on the legacy investments is the risk of a possible loss arising from the inability of a counterparty to meet its obligations.
-These losses could include the loss of principal, interest and/or decreased expected cash flows in any of the investments held in the ISBI's cash collateral account.
-In the event a counterparty defaults on its obligations, the ISBI would need to credit the cash collateral account with the amount of the default to make the account whole so that once loaned securities are returned, the cash pledged by borrowers can be returned to them.
-As of June 30, 2017, the collateral received exceeded the fair value of the securities loaned.
-As of June 30, 2017, there were outstanding loaned investment securities having a fair value of \$120,598,587 against which collateral was received with a fair value of \$125,266,597.
-Collateral received at June 30, 2017 consisted of \$8,649,676 in cash and \$116,616,921 in government securities for which the ISBI does not have the ability to pledge or sell.
+The credit risk on the legacy investments is the risk of a possible loss arising from the inability of counterparty to meet its obligations.
+This loss could include the loss of principal, interest and/or decreased expected cash flows in any of the investments held in the ISBI's cash collateral account.
+In the event counterparty defaults on its obligations, the ISBI would need to credit the cash collateral account with the amount of the default to make the account whole so that once loaned securities are returned, the cash pledged by borrowers can be returned to them.